Slavery in the Byzantine Empire

 Slavery was common in the early Roman Empire and Classical Greece.
 It was legal in the Byzantine Empire but it was transformed significantly from the 4th century onward as slavery came to play a diminished role in the economy.

 Laws gradually diminished the power of slaveholders and improved the rights of slaves by restricting a master's right to abuse, prostitute, expose, and kill slaves.
 Slavery became rare after the first half of 7th century.
 From 11th century, semi-feudal relations largely replaced slavery.

+Byzantium maintained the slaveholding traditions it inherited from the Roman Empire, but these underwent significant changes from the fourth century onward, as slavery played a progressively smaller role in the production of economic surplus.
+Legislation concerning slavery gradually curtailed the authority of slaveholders and expanded the rights of enslaved people by restricting a master’s ability to abuse, prostitute, abandon, or kill them and their children.

-Under the influence of Christianity, views of slavery shifted: by the 10th century slaves were viewed as potential citizens (the slave as a subject), rather than property or chattel (the slave as an object).
+Under the influence of Christianity, views on slavery shifted: by the 10th century slaves were viewed as potential citizens (the slave as a subject), rather than property or chattel (the slave as an object).

 Slavery was also seen as "an evil contrary to nature, created by man's selfishness", although it remained legal.

-Slavery was never abolished in the Byzantine Empire, but gradually diminished during the centuries; reaching its maximum in the 10th century, it then transitioned to serfdom in the countryside, and remained only as a minor urban phenomena by the 13th century.
+Slavery was never abolished in the Byzantine Empire, but gradually diminished during the centuries; reaching its maximum in the 10th century, it then transitioned to serfdom in the countryside, and remained only as a minor urban phenomenon at the beginning of the 13th century.